xlin1106/mhist/README.md

 ## **Usage**
-To run the program, use the train.py script.
+To run the program, use the train.py script, specifying the model and version type with -m and -t respectively.
 Please take a look at the model.py script to see what models you can choose from.
 The names written following "build" are the possible arguments taken.